The world needs a new approach to treating serious pain

 At Tris, we are pioneering a fundamentally different approach to pain biology modulation: the dual-NMR agonist.

 Dual-NMR agonist compounds have the potential to deliver gold-standard pain relief with a strong safety profile because they mimic the body’s natural pain-modulation processes.
 By leveraging the body’s innate coactivation of NOP and MOP, dual-NMR agonists synergize the analgesic and safety characteristics of the NOP receptor with the analgesic advantages of the MOP receptor.
-Our investigational dual-NMR agonist, cebranopadol, has been well-characterized, studied in approximately 2,000 patients, and is currently undergoing pivotal Phase 3 trials in various pain types.
+Our investigational dual-NMR agonist, cebranopadol, has been well-characterized, studied in approximately 2,200 patients across 33 trials, including two pivotal Phase 3 trials in acute pain.
+Tris also plans to conduct Phase 3 trials in chronic pain.

 Research into the potential safety advantages of the dual-NMR mechanism is being supported by the NIH through a significant award